 Instructions

-- Salt and pepper roast, then in large skillet heat olive oil, sear roast on all sides, put into slow cooker.
+- Salt and pepper the roast.
+Heat olive oil in a large skillet, sear roast on all sides.
+Place into the slow cooker.

-- Put onions, garlic, celery, carrots, thyme and bay leaves on top of roast
+- Add the onions, garlic, celery, carrots, thyme and bay leaves on top of the roast.

-- Pour broth over roast and vegetables.
-Cover and cook until tender appx.
-5 hours on high 8 hours on low.
+- Pour the cooked broth over the roast and vegetables.
+Cover and cook until tender.
+Approximately 5 hours on high or 8 hours on low setting.

-- If necessary thicken gravy to desired consistency.
-Transfer broth to cooking pot (make a slurry- 1 tablespoon flour to ¼ cup flour shake well in a jar).
-Heat broth on stove top to boiling, gradually adding flour mix while whisking, add a bit at a time to get desired consistency.
+- If necessary thicken the gravy to desired consistency.
+Transfer the broth to cooking pot.
+Using a jar, make a slurry of 1 tablespoon of flour and 1/4 cup of flour.
+Shake well to make sure there are no lumps.
+Heat the broth on the stove top to boiling.
+While constantly whisking, gradually add the flour slurry mixture a bit at a time until you achieve the desired consistency.
 Reduce heat and cook for a few more minutes to thicken.

 Thank you so much, I just started blogging this year and am still on a huge learning curve.
 I checked out you site, very nice, I have registered and submitted some food photos.
 Cheers!